Characterizations of SLE$_{\kappa}$ for $\kappa \in (4,8)$ on Liouville quantum gravity: Preliminaries

-The discussion in Section~\ref{sec-lqg-intro} implies that a finite-area curve-decorated $\gamma$-quantum surface $(D,h, \eta , x_1,\dots,x_k)$ with $k$ marked points such that $x_1\in D$ can be viewed as an element of $\BB M_k^{\op{CPU}}$, with $\mu = \mu_h$ the $\gamma$-quantum area measure.
-We note that this element of $\BB M_k^{\op{CPU}}$ a.s.\ determines the field $h$ since the $\gamma$-LQG measure a.s.\ determines the field~\cite{bss-lqg-gff}.
-A quantum surface without an interior marked point can be made into a quantum surface with an interior marked point by, e.g., sampling a point uniformly from $\mu_h|_U$ (normalized to be a probability measure) for some open set $U \subset D$.
-We can thereby view such a curve-decorated quantum surface as an element of $\BB M_{k+1}^{\op{CPU}}$.
+The discussion in Section~\ref{sec-lqg-intro} implies that a finite-area curve-decorated $\gamma$-quantum surface $(D,h, \eta , x_1,\dots,x_k)$ with $k$ marked points, for a simply connected domain $D$, $D\not=\BB C$, can be viewed as an element of $\BB M_k^{\op{CPU}}$, with $\mu = \mu_h$ the $\gamma$-quantum area measure.
+We note that this element of $\BB M_k^{\op{CPU}}$ a.s.\ determines the quantum surface since the $\gamma$-LQG measure a.s.\ determines the field~\cite{bss-lqg-gff}.
 Curve-decorated quantum surfaces will be our main examples of elements of $\BB M_k^{\op{CPU}}$.